 immersed in the practice in 1987 after suffering a back injury while skydiving.

 Robert has many other talents including martial arts for 30 years.
 Robert is an avid drummer of 41 years and writes a monthly column in Drum Magazine (Yoga for Drummers).
-Robert is also trained in the Lotus Palm method of Thai Yoga Massage and is a gifted bodyworker providing a theraputic and transformational healing experience.
+Robert is also trained in the Lotus Palm method of Thai Yoga Massage and is a gifted body worker providing a therapeutic and transformational healing experience.
 Robert is certified through Yoga Alliance at the 500 Hour Level.

-Joe came to Three Rivers Yoga in 2005 to complement his longtime meditation practice with Yoga.
+Joe came to Three Rivers Yoga in 2005 to compliment his longtime meditation practice with Yoga.
 Joe studied Transcendental Meditation from 1969-1972 and is associated with the Rochester Zen Center, practicing Buddhist meditation since 1983.
-Joe holds a first degree black belt, Japanese Shotokan Style and has practiced marital arts in the Japanese/Okinawan/Indonesian styles for nearly 20 years.
+Joe holds a first-degree black belt, Japanese Shotokan Style and has practiced martial arts in the Japanese/Okinawan/Indonesian styles for nearly 20 years.
 Joe currently serves as the Medical Director, Occupational Medicine/Employee Health at Mercy Hospital.
 Joe’s hobbies include gardening, fitness, nutrition, alternative/complementary medicine, spiritual traditions, biking on rails to trails, hiking and spending time with his longtime wife Debbie, and their two canine companions, Iggy and Gabby, rescued from animal shelters.
-Joe teaches Anatomy for the Three Rivers Yoga Teacher Training Program, and is able to apply the basic anatomy principals and experiential knowledge in a way that is easily understood by students and teachers of yoga.
+Joe teaches Anatomy for the Three Rivers Yoga Teacher Training Program and is able to apply the basic anatomy principals and experiential knowledge in a way that is easily understood by students and teachers of yoga.

 career, Carolyn entered the business world as a human resources executive and later became certified by the Federation of Coaches and is currently an executive coach for Sewickley Alliance.
 She